 “Hello, Maddy,” Travis said with that disarming smile that seemed to melt everyone’s resolve, both male and female alike.
 Ben had noticed it on more than one occasion in the past 48 hours.
 Considered himself a victim of the hypnotic gesture.
 “Busy tonight?”
 He pressed his forearms against the counter to lean in a little closer.

 Maddy shook her head and produced a couple of towels, pushing them towards his outstretched hands.
 “Not too crowded.
 Pool five is your best bet for swelter right now.”

 “Very kind of you,” he said.
 “Martin around?”

 “Somewhere,” she replied.
 “I’ll send him out if I see him.”

 “You’re the best.”

-Ben followed him out into the cold, and Travis led the way down the front sidewalk to a fenced-in area at the south side of the building.
+Ben followed him back out into the cold.
+Travis led the way down the front sidewalk to a fenced-in area at the south side of the building.
 Opening a short chain-link gate, he ushered Ben inside the enclosure and clicked the gate shut behind them.
 Dim illumination from ground lights staked between chokecherry bushes and rope lights hung across surrounding fences revealed five natural-stone pools of various sizes.
 From the surface of each pool rose billows of steam, floating upwards to mingle with the frigid air until eventually dissipating into the night.

 “Are these hot springs?”
 Ben asked.
 His entire body tingled at the prospect.